-- 1. The Group exchanged options and warrants to purchase shares in the Company, which were outstanding in Cannon Point Resources Ltd. ("Cannon Point") and Mission Gold Ltd. ("Mission Gold") on the acquisition of these companies in October 2015 and December 2015 respectively. - 2.
-Warrants were issued pursuant to the June 2016 prospectus financing, July 2016 private placement and and the 2019 non-revolving term loan credit facility agreement (note 8). - 3.
+- 1. The Group exchanged options and warrants to purchase shares in the Company, which were outstanding in Cannon Point Resources Ltd. ("Cannon Point") and Mission Gold Ltd. ("Mission Gold") on the acquisition of these companies in October 2015 and December 2015 respectively.
+The Mission Gold warrants were due to expire on July 9, 2020 and all but 45,891 warrants were exercised subsequent to June 30, 2020. - 2.
+Warrants were issued pursuant to the June 2016 prospectus financing, July 2016 private placement and the 2019 non-revolving term loan credit facility agreement (note 8). - 3.
 The special warrants were issued in a private placement at an exercise price of \$0.83 (US\$0.62) per special warrant in December 2018. - 4.
-The Broker Warrants were issued to the underwriters pursuant to the June 2019 prospectus financing and expire June 24, 2020.
+The Broker Warrants were issued to the underwriters pursuant to the June 2019 prospectus financing and were exercised prior to their expiry date of June 24, 2020.